 In 2015 Nourish Scotland began formally campaigning on the right to food.
 Like most of our work we have been advocating at a policy and grassroots level.

 Our policy work started through the UN accountability processes, and now focuses quite closely on opportunities for legal reform in Scotland and Westminster.
-Our grassroots work is similarly ongoing, and includes opportunities to get involved through our Food Justice Workshops.
+Our grassroots work is similarly ongoing, and includes opportunities to get involved through the Good Food Nation Ambassador programme.

 To receive campaign updates including information about how you can get involved, please subscribe to the Right to Food mailing list.